anb94/anb94/README.md

 ## Welcome to my Github page!

-I am Bioinformatics Postdoc at City Univeristy of Hong Kong. \
+🧬 I am Bioinformatics Postdoc at City Univeristy of Hong Kong. \
-I’m currently working on computational drug repositioning for non-communicable diseases.
+🔭 I’m currently working on computational drug repositioning for pancreatic ductal adenocarcinoma (PDAC). \
+🌱 I’m currently learning single-cell data analysis. \
+📫 How to reach me: CityUHK email address on the university website.

-The repo 'Canary' contains a singularity container and tool for semi-automated file conversion in GWAS analysis and was published in BMC Bioinformatics.
+My [Canary repo](github.com/anb94/Canary) contains a singularity based tool that was published in BMC Bioinformatics.
+Canary is a tool which allows for the semi-automated conversion of MaCH files to PLINK files for GWAS analysis.